 So, what’s the difference between Nearshore and Offshore?

-The first outsourcing model – Offshore - refers to sourcing Developers from a country far away from the client’s office, while Nearshore means working with a Team in a nearby country rather than the other side of the world.
-This last model is often pointed to as the best choice since it offers some advantages like time zone, cultural alignment, and accessibility.
+Offshore refers to sourcing developers from a country far away from the client’s office.
+While Nearshore means working with a team in a nearby country rather than the other side of the world.
+Nearshore is often pointed to as the best choice due to its advantages like time zone, cultural alignment, and accessibility.

 According to a research study conducted by GoodFirm, 74% of companies decide to outsource for the long-term savings in hiring staff and infrastructure, and 60% expect to achieve Staffing Flexibility when outsourcing.

 Companies that refer to “Low price” as one of their primary motivations to outsource, take the risk to partner with offshore countries.
 But, as shown below, there are on-going and substantial issues associated with Offshore software development today.